Get In Touch

 • In May 2025 the UK NSC opened a 3-month public consultation into proposed NBS for MLD, with guidance that the NSC would NOT support recommendation to approve.
 The NSC received 501 responses expressing overwhelming support for the approval of screening.
 We sincerely thank everyone who took the time to express their professional and personal opinions in response to the consultation.

-Alongside this, ArchAngel, MPS Society and MLD Support UK continue to work together to publicly campaign against the NSC decision and to highlight the multiple failings of the UK system.
-We have a number of engagements with MPs and the Ministry of Health, as well as some powerful press support.
+Our MLD NBS expert steering group identified multiple methodological flaws in the review process and have relayed these to the NSC in a direct formal challenge to both the process and the resulting negative recommendation.
+Discussions with the NSC are ongoing.
+Alongside this, ArchAngel MLD Trust, MPS Society and MLD Support UK continue to work together to publicly campaign against the NSC decision and to highlight the multiple failings of the UK system.
+We have ongoing engagements with a number of supportive MPs and the Ministry of Health, as well as some powerful press support.
 Please see our social media channels for further details.

 Rare Diseases disproportionally affect children and diagnostic delays result in unnecessary suffering and undue burden on the health service.
 Newborn screening has the power to dramatically improve children’s lives, by facilitating early access to treatment, maximising the chance for eligibility for treatments and reducing the chance for serious effects of disease prior to treatment.